Qiskit/qiskit.org/content/events/asia.md

 ### Reporting an Incident

 Instances of abusive, harassing, or otherwise unacceptable behavior should be reported immediately by contacting hello@qiskit.camp or by speaking directly with any IBM employee.
-IBM Q will review and investigate all complaints and will respond in a way that it deems appropriate to the circumstances.
+IBM Quantum will review and investigate all complaints and will respond in a way that it deems appropriate to the circumstances.
 The organizers will maintain confidentiality with regard to the reporter of an incident.

 ### Incident Response

-If a participant engages in negative or harmful behavior, the IBM Q may take any action they deem appropriate, including but not limited to issuing warnings, expulsion from an event with no refund, permanent banning from future events or online community, or calling local law enforcement.
-IBM Q has the right and responsibility to remove, edit, or reject comments, commits, code, wiki edits, issues, and other contributions that are not aligned to this Code of Conduct, or to temporarily or permanently ban any contributor for other behaviors that they deem inappropriate, threatening, offensive, or harmful.
+If a participant engages in negative or harmful behavior, the IBM Quantum may take any action they deem appropriate, including but not limited to issuing warnings, expulsion from an event with no refund, permanent banning from future events or online community, or calling local law enforcement.
+IBM Quantum has the right and responsibility to remove, edit, or reject comments, commits, code, wiki edits, issues, and other contributions that are not aligned to this Code of Conduct, or to temporarily or permanently ban any contributor for other behaviors that they deem inappropriate, threatening, offensive, or harmful.

 IBM staff will provide support to victims, including, but not limited to: